Palladium–NHC complex: Synthesis

 The synthesis of Pd-NHC complexes follows the methods used for the synthesis of transition metal NHC complexes.
 The synthesis of Pd-NHC complexes can also be achieved through substitution of a labile ligand L in a Pd-L complex.
 Labile ligands typically include cyclooctadiene, dibenzylideneacetone, bridging halides, or phosphines.
 This process can be used in conjunction with the in situ generation of free carbenes.
 Pd-NHC complexes can also be synthesized through transmetalation with silver-NHC complexes.
 The transmetallated NHCs can either be isolated for subsequent reaction with palladium in a two-step method, or generated in the presence of palladium in a one-pot reaction.
 However, generation of Pd-NHC complexes by Ag transmetallation is cost-prohibitive and hampered by Ag complexes’ light sensitivity.

 Pd-NHC complexes in catalytic cross-coupling

-The utility of palladium-catalyzed cross-coupling reactions is enhanced by the use of N-heterocyclic carbene ligands.
-Indeed, Pd-NHC complexes have been proven effective in Suzuki-Miyaura, Negishi, Sonogashira, Kumada-Tamao-Corriu, Hiyama, and Stille cross-coupling.
+Pd-NHC complexes are catalysts for Suzuki-Miyaura, Negishi, Sonogashira, Kumada-Tamao-Corriu, Hiyama, and Stille cross-coupling.
 Compared to the corresponding Pd-phosphine catalysts, Pd-NHC catalysts can be faster, exhibit broader substrate scope, all with higher turnover numbers.

 Suzuki-Miyaura cross-coupling

 In Suzuki-Miyaura cross-couplings, the traditional coupling partners are organobromides and organoboron compounds.
-While Suzuki-Miyaura cross-couplings typically employ organobromides as coupling partners, organochlorides are more desirable electrophiles for cross-coupling due to their lower cost.
+While Suzuki-Miyaura cross-couplings typically employ organobromides as coupling partners, organochlorides are more desirable electrophiles due to their lower cost.
 The sluggish reactivity of the C-Cl bond is often a problem.
 With the advent of Pd-NHC complexes, organochlorides have emerged as viable partners in Suzuki-Miyaura cross coupling.